cp2k/cp2k-input-tools/README.md

 * [ ] preprocessor: doing var replacement before other pre-processor directives (possible waste of time plus we allow some tricks which CP2K doesn't)
 * [ ] preprocessor: variable substitution might add additional line endings which we are currently lumping together with tokens from the other lines
 * [ ] parser: unit conversion of values
+* [ ] parser: parsing the XML is sloooow (easily 70% of the time), pickle or generate Python code directly instead and keep XML parsing as backup?

 ## Observations